Introduction

 The future of video is one in which content is transferred easily and efficiently via the Internet Protocol (IP).
 This global network will largely supplant and become far too decentralized and open-ended for current industry-specific connection formats like HDMI, SDI, etc., in any type of video workflow or production pipeline.

-We refer to this next iteration of the world video as the videoverse: a connected global environment that contains all devices, technologies, services, and businesses based on creating, sharing, coordinating, and consuming video, either by humans or machines.
+This is the next iteration of the world of video, audio, and media: a connected global environment that contains all devices, technologies, services, and businesses based on creating, sharing, coordinating, and consuming media, either by humans or machines.

 NDI is the technology connecting it.